 Manager Tips: How to Best Conduct Questions in an Interview

 To learn as much as possible about the candidates, it’s important to ask subjective, open-ended questions.
 This ensures each candidate provides more than a simple yes or no answer in their response by offering more background information and thoughtful explanations.
-The purpose of the interview process is to determine if a candidate is a right fit (professionally and personally) for your staff.
+The purpose of the interview process is to determine if a candidate is the right fit (professionally and personally) for your staff.
 This is your opportunity to learn all you can about the candidate.

 Typical Open-Ended Questions Assisted Living Management Can Ask Candidates During an Interview:

 - Opinions on the work environment.

 - Past experiences as they relate to getting along with others.